vekatze/neut/book/src/statements.md

 }
 ```

-You can get the content of an ADT value by using `match` or `case`:
+You can use the content of an ADT value by using `match` or `case`:

 ```neut
 define length<a>(xs: list(a)): int {